darlanmendonca/req-dir/README.md

 ## Important
-The path is relative to parent (file who call) of reqDir.
+The the path is relative to the file that calls the reqDir.

 ### Tests
 I use mocha for tests, first install mocha has global